What do social media sites, free product samples, and weekly newsletters have in common?

 Just because an email is valid doesn’t mean it’s beneficial to have on your mailing list.
 Here are a couple varieties of emails you want to avoid having on your list:

-As their name implies, these addresses are not assigned to a single person but to an entire department at a company, such as [email protected] or [email protected] You’d think that this means your message is sent to each person in that company’s department.
+As their name implies, these addresses are not assigned to a single person but to an entire department at a company, such as info@company or sales@company.
+You’d think that this means your message is sent to each person in that company’s department.
 In reality, it’s more than likely that the account is manned by a single person– or a few people– who screen emails and determine their relevance.
 Open rates may be lower than usual, so it’s best to leave these addresses alone.